Everlane/lita-github-pinger/README.md

 This is a Lita handler for pinging you about github events that you should know about.

-In particular, it will ping you under four circumstances (right now):
+In particular, it can ping you under four circumstances (right now):

 1. Somebody has commented on your pull request
 2. Somebody has @mentioned you through a comment on a pull request